johanDa9u/Show-all-players/README.md

 This module will get the currently opened actor sheet or item sheet, convert it to a Journal Entry and display it to your players.

- Markup : * For actor sheets:
+-For actor sheets:
     Once the actor sheet is opened, press ctrl + ArrowDown.

-          * For item sheets:
+-For item sheets:
     Once the item sheet is opened, press ctrl + ArrowUp.

 # Notes